 “We must not forget that the level of development of the system for collecting and processing secondary raw materials is, in fact, an eloquent indicator not only of our common culture, but also of the civilization of the economy as a whole.
 In addition, the environmental safety of the state directly depends on the efficiency of work in the field of waste management.
 This is our responsibility to future generations."

-“To ensure order on earth is not only to collect garbage, municipal household waste, but also to use them rationally.”
+“Ensuring order on earth is not only about collecting garbage, utilities household waste, but also to use them rationally.”
 A. G. Lukashenko.

-We live in a rural area in the village of Zapolye, Vitebsk region, located 70 kilometers from the city.
-On the territory of the village there are 6 garbage containers for 76 yards, which is extremely small, and garbage removal is not carried out regularly.
-So we get such mini-dumps around the village, which spoil the overall look.
+We live in rural areas in the village of Zapolye, Vitebsk region, located 70 kilometers from the city.
+On the territory of the village there are 6 waste containers for 76 yards, which is extremely small, and waste removal is not carried out regularly.
+So you end up with mini-dumps around the village that spoil the overall appearance.

-A large amount of garbage, and especially empty plastic bottles, plastic disposable cups, plates, plastic bags on the streets of our village made us think about how to solve this problem.
+A large amount of garbage, and especially empty plastic bottles, plastic disposable cups, plates, plastic bags on the streets of our village made us think about the question of how to solve this problem.

-The project "Plastic Fantasy" is dedicated to an important and topical topic of the present time - the problem of Municipal Solid Waste.
+The project “Plastic Fantasies” is dedicated to an important and pressing topic of the present time - the problem of Municipal Solid Waste.

 Problem:

-The purpose of the project: to identify the conditions and ways of recycling plastic bottles, plastic cups, plates, plastic bags.
+Project goal: to identify conditions and methods for recycling plastic bottles, plastic cups, plates, and plastic bags.

 Project objectives:

-Find out the history of the emergence and use of plastic bottles, disposable plastic utensils, plastic bags;
+Find out the history of the origin and use of plastic bottles, disposable plastic tableware, plastic bags;

-To study the chemical properties of products made of plastic and polyethylene;
+Study the chemical properties of plastic and polyethylene products;

-Hold a school competition for the best craft from a plastic bottle, disposable tableware, plastic bags "Plastic Fantasy"
+Hold a school competition for the best craft made from a plastic bottle, disposable tableware, plastic bags “Plastic Fantasies”

 Research methods: